 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sreyann is from Cambodia.
+She has 2 children.
 She needs a loan of $350 to purchase fertilizer and hire labor.

 Sreyann Ron lives in Banteay Meanchey Province where she grows rice and vegetables to support her two children.
 Her main challenge is having the money to buy fertilizer and also pay for labor costs during harvest.
 She asked for funding from World Vision to help sustain her farm.

 The funds she received were used to purchase much needed fertilizer and also to pay for the labor during harvest time.
 This year her crops were better and she was able to harvest them much sooner.
 With the farm being more successful, she will have a better income than in previous years.